 The Stillbirth CRE brings together parents, parent advocates, healthcare professionals, researchers, professional colleges and policy makers to reduce stillbirths and improve the quality care for women and families after stillbirth.
 The Stillbirth CRE program focuses on research that translates into improved maternity care and better health outcomes for women and their babies.

 We are an Australia-wide initiative, our host institution being Mater Research Institute, within The University of Queensland Faculty of Medicine.
-Our chief investigators are associated with The University of Queensland, Griffith University, South Australian Health and Medical Research Institute, Kolling Institute of Medical Research at University of Sydney, Burnet Institute, University of Melbourne, and Hudson Institute of Medical Research.
+Our chief investigators are associated with The University of Queensland, Griffith University, South Australian Health and Medical Research Institute, Kolling Institute of Medical Research, University of Sydney, Burnet Institute, University of Melbourne, and Hudson Institute of Medical Research.

 We also acknowledge Stillbirth Foundation Australia for its long-standing support of stillbirth research, and partnership in the successful request for funding awarded by the NHMRC.
 In addition, we acknowledge our partnerships with parent and support organisations, Red Nose, Sands, Still Aware and Bears of Hope.